protomaps/docs/deploy/index.md

 ## Deployment Comparison Chart

 _Cloudflare is recommended for budget minded beginners.
-AWS is recommended for advanced developers who require a faster map and/or can offset increased marginal cost with monetization._
+AWS is recommended for commercial companies who require a faster map and/or can offset increased marginal cost with monetization._

 | feature | static pmtiles | Cloudflare |  AWS | [Caddy](/deploy/server#caddy) | `pmtiles serve` |
 | - | :-: | :-:| :-: | :-: | - |